 Goal #1

 To which endorsement area does Goal #1 apply:

 To which Growth Area(s) does Goal #1 apply:

 Goal #2

 To which endorsement area does Goal #2 apply:

 To which Growth Area(s) does Goal #2 apply:

 Goal #3 (if needed)

-To which endorsement area does Goal #2 apply:
+To which endorsement area does Goal #3 apply:

-To which Growth Area(s) does Goal #2 apply:
+To which Growth Area(s) does Goal #3 apply:

+Planning

+Educator Signature:

+Administrator Signature:

 Appendix C: Annual Reflection (Year 1 and 2) of Progress

 Name

 Endorsement(s)

 Expiration Date

-1. What did I accomplish this year towards my Individual Professional Learning Plan goal(s)?
+1. What did I accomplish this year towards my Individual Professional Development Plan goal(s)?
 How was my teaching impacted by my new learning?

 2. Questions/concerns/challenges I faced this year in moving towards my goal(s):

+2. In record to achieving may early Lam (shoots and).

-3. In regards to achieving my goals, I am (check one):
+3. In regard to achieving my goals, I am (check one):

 on schedule

+on senedate

 ahead of schedule

 behind schedule

-Administrator Feedback (optional)
+By Checking I Agree this is in lieu of my signature

-Teacher Signature:
+Educator Signature:

-Administrator Signature:
+Evaluator Signature:

-Appendix D: Final Reflection (Year 3) of Progress Name: Endorsement(s): Expiration Date: As you reflect on your responses, please construct a meaningful account responding to the prompts below.
-Describe how working towards my goals impacted my professional growth.
+Appendix D: Final Reflection (Year 3) of Progress Name: Endorsement(s): Expiration Date: As you reflect on your responses, please construct a meaningful account responding to the prompts below. -----Describe how working towards my goals impacted my professional growth.
 Describe how you adapted your plan during your three-year cycle to meet your goals.
 Describe how your professional learning impacted student growth and achievement.
+Educator Signature: